ckeditor/ckeditor4/tests/core/filter/manual/classcheckinlexicalorder.md

 3. Do not change selection or reselect the same text
 3. Re-open stylescombo

 **Expected:** Stylescombo shows selected `Marker 2` style.
 If it's possible you can check sourcemode.
-There should be visible `span` with classes `a-test b-test` applied to selected fragment.
+There should be visible `span` with classes `b-test a-test` applied to selected fragment.